Bloons Tower Defense: Bloons TD 3

 Bloons TD 3 was released on September 5, 2008, months after the release of Bloons Tower Defense 2, named differently due to a trademark dispute with Com2uS.
-As with the second game, new towers, bloons such as the M.O.A.B (Massive Ordnance Air Bloon), and maps were added.
+As with the second game, new towers, bloons such as the MOAB (Massive Ordnance Air Bloon), and maps were added.

 A version based on this game was released for iOS titled Bloons TD; made available on October 3, 2009, from the iOS App Store.
 This version had extra maps styled in snow and beach themes, and included OpenFeint achievements.
 The game included five map packs, containing a total of 15 different levels to play, with packs unlocked by completing the previous levels.
 This version of the game was also released for the PlayStation Portable in 2010.
 Another version of the game, simply titled Bloons TD, was released for DSiWare in 2011, containing 50 rounds to complete.

 Bloons TD 4

 Bloons TD 4 was released on October 26, 2009, as an online freemium game with a proprietary iOS version released on December 7, 2010, developed in conjunction with Digital Goldfish.
-A sandbox mode allows experimentation with weapons and enemies, a new bloon called the B.F.B(Brutal Floating Behemoth), and an apopalypse mode makes the gameplay continuous without pausing between levels.
+A sandbox mode allows experimentation with weapons and enemies, a new bloon called the BFB (Brutal Floating Behemoth), and an apopalypse mode makes the gameplay continuous without pausing between levels.

 The gameplay underwent changes including a graphical update, the ability to save the current game, and the introduction of an unlock-based leveling system.
 The tower upgrading system received various changes including increasing the number of upgrades per tower, and new maps and game modes were added.
 With the introduction of these new maps, water tiles were available, a mechanic which allows you to place the new Monkey Buccaneer.

 iPhone and iPad versions of this title have been purchased over one million times.
 A version of the game was also released as a DSiWare game in 2012.

 On July 8, 2010, Bloons TD 4 received a standalone "expansion pack" called Bloons TD 4 Expansion which added the Dartling Gun and Spike Factory towers, both of which would remain in future games, 4 new tracks, a new game mode called "Deflation", and a new "Tower Specialties" game mechanic.
 The latter allows the player to specialize in a certain tower type.